zerblatt007/PicoTalkButton/README.md

 The Raspberry Pi Pico acts as a USB **serial** device and controls the button and RGB LED.

-- When the button is **pressed**, the device sends:
+- When the button is **pressed**, the device sends to the host:
+PTT released
 PTT pressed
 - It listens for messages from the host:
 MUTED
 UNMUTED

 - The LED updates based on the last status received.
+- There is also a button on the Device for disabling the mute functionality, which means the host is unmuted.
+This removes the need for disconnecting the device and it still reflects the host mute status.

 ### 💻 Host (Linux + systemd service)

 The `ptt-listen.py` script:

-1. Opens the serial connection to the RP2040.
+1. Opens the serial connection to the RP2040 Device.
 2. Monitors messages:
  - On `PTT pressed`: unmutes the mic using:
    ```bash